-April 22, 2024
+April 21, 2025

-The 2024 Annual Meeting of Stockholders (the "Meeting") of Bristow Group Inc. (the "Company") will be held exclusively via a live audio webcast at www.virtualshareholdermeeting.com/VTOL2024 on Wednesday, June 5, 2024, at 8:00 a.m.
+The 2025 Annual Meeting of Stockholders (the "Meeting") of Bristow Group Inc. (the "Company") will be held exclusively via a live audio webcast at www.virtualshareholdermeeting.com/VTOL2025 on Wednesday, June 4, 2025, at 9:00 a.m.
 Central Daylight Time for the following purposes:

-- 1. To elect nine directors named in the accompanying Proxy Statement to serve until the 2025 Annual Meeting of Stockholders or until his or her successor is duly qualified and elected or until his or her earlier resignation or removal; - 2.
-To hold an advisory vote to approve named executive officer compensation; - 3.
-To consider and vote upon an amendment to the Company's 2021 Equity Incentive Plan; - 4.
-To ratify the appointment of KPMG LLP as the Company's independent auditors for 2024; and - 5.
+- To elect nine directors named in the accompanying Proxy Statement to serve until the 2026 Annual Meeting of Stockholders or until his or her successor is duly qualified and elected or until his or her earlier resignation or removal; - 2.
+To approve, on an advisory basis, named executive officer compensation; - 3.
+To approve, on an advisory basis, the frequency of future advisory votes to approve named executive officer compensation; - 4.
+To approve an amendment to the Company's 2021 Equity Incentive Plan; - 5.
+To ratify the appointment of KPMG LLP as the Company's independent auditors for 2025; and - 6.
 To transact such other business as may properly come before the Meeting and any adjournments or postponements thereof.

-Only holders of record of the Company's common stock at the close of business on April 8, 2024 will be entitled to notice of and to vote at the Meeting.
+Only holders of record of the Company's common stock at the close of business on April 7, 2025 will be entitled to notice of and to vote at the Meeting.
 See the "Solicitation of Proxies, Voting and Revocation" section of the accompanying Proxy Statement for the place where the list of stockholders may be examined.

 We are furnishing proxy materials to our stockholders using the U.S. Securities and Exchange Commission ("SEC") rule that allows companies to furnish their proxy materials over the Internet.
-As a result, on or about April 22, 2024, we are mailing to many of our stockholders a Notice of Internet Availability of Proxy Materials ("Notice") instead of a paper copy of the accompanying Proxy Statement and our Annual Report on Form 10-K for the year ended December 31, 2023 (the "2023 Annual Report").
-The Notice contains instructions on how to access the accompanying Proxy Statement and our 2023 Annual Report over the Internet.
-The Notice also provides instructions on how you can request a
+As a result, on or about April 21, 2025, we are mailing to many of our stockholders a Notice of Internet Availability of Proxy Materials ("Notice") instead of a paper copy of the accompanying Proxy Statement and our Annual Report on Form 10-K for the year ended December 31, 2024 (the "2024 Annual Report").